"Everyday Go" is the fast way to learn tools, techniques and patterns from real tools used in production.

 - Get set for your onward journey

 You could say that this is the fast track to get the results you'll need in your everyday writing of applications in Go.
-The ePub has 180+ pages, the PDF has 100 A4 pages.
+The Premium Edition ePub has 300 pages with a normal-sized font.
+The base edition ePub is approximately 215 pages.

 Premium + Team editions: